-The eDiscovery Center is a SharePoint site collection used to perform discovery actions.
-In an eDiscovery Center you can create cases, which are SharePoint sites that allow you to identify, hold, search, and export content from Exchange mailboxes, SharePoint sites, and file shares.
+The eDiscovery Center is a SharePoint site collection used to perform electronic discovery actions.
+In an eDiscovery Center, you can create cases, which are SharePoint sites that allow you to identify, hold, search, and export content from Exchange mailboxes, SharePoint sites, and searchable file shares.

 - Once you add content sources or queries to an eDiscovery case, changing the regional settings for the site is not supported.